dhellmann/pymotw-3/source/time/index.rst

    :caption:
    :start-after: #end_pymotw_header

-This output for Mac OS X shows that the monotonic and perf_counter clocks are implemented using the same underlying system call.
+This output for macOS shows that the monotonic and perf_counter clocks are implemented using the same underlying system call.

 .. {{{cog